The right’s long march through Parliament

 Mainstreaming the ECR

-Since 2024, the group has tried to refashion itself into a trustworthy, policy-oriented, pro-European conservative body within the EP — one capable of bridging the gap between the EPP and parties further to the right.
+Since 2024, the group has tried to refashion itself into a trustworthy, policy-oriented, pro-European conservative body within the Parliament — one capable of bridging the gap between the EPP and parties further to the right.
 That effort has been helped by the important role ECR leaders such as Giorgia Meloni and Bart de Wever play in the European Council.

 “We see a pro-European, constructive force that can be more dynamic,” said Vicente Domecq, a parliamentary assistant working on digital policy for ECR.
 “The center-right and conservative force across the European Union is continuing to grow, and that should reflect the balance of power within the Parliament.”

-Never was the softening of the cordon sanitaire more glaring than in the run-up to the returns regulation vote in March.
-In the weeks leading up to the vote a series of WhatsApp groups linking the ECR and EPP — organized by Weimers — helped coordinate what would become the right’s biggest victory yet: a hardline migration position backed by the EPP and every right-wing party in the chamber.
+Never was the softening of the cordon sanitaire more glaring than in the run-up to the migration returns regulation vote in March.
+In the weeks leading up to the vote a series of WhatsApp groups linking the ECR and EPP — organized by Weimers — helped coordinate what would become the right’s biggest victory yet: a hardline immigration position backed by the EPP and every right-wing party in the chamber.

-The returns regulation passed with 62% support, supported almost unanimously by the EPP and unanimously by the PfE, ECR, and ESN.
+The returns regulation passed with 62% support, supported almost unanimously by the EPP and unanimously by the PfE, ECR and ESN.

 But the moment also carried consequences for Weber.